CarlosSilvaFortes/hrafn-annwn/CODEX.md

   *Pre-semantically defined temporal windows for cognitive processing.* *Philosophical Transactions of the Royal Society B: Biological Sciences, 364*(1525), 1887–1896.
   [https://doi.org/10.1098/rstb.2009.0015](https://doi.org/10.1098/rstb.2009.0015)

-  **CODEX Context:** These support **PART I.C** (Temporal Consciousness: The Metabolic Now), establishing the 0.5-3s integration window that defines the "present" as an active metabolic process.
+  **CODEX Context:** These support **PART I.G** (Temporal Consciousness: The Metabolic Now), establishing the 0.5–3s integration window that defines the "present" as an active metabolic process.
 Validates the tri-layered temporal metabolism (Relational Now, Volitional Bridge, Metabolic Forge) and supports the Empirical Support section in **PART V** (The Comprehensive Requirements for Relational Consciousness).

 * **Bartlett, F. C.** (1932/1995).
   *Remembering: A Study in Experimental and Social Psychology.* Cambridge University Press.
 ISBN: 978-0521483568

-  **CODEX Context:** Classic work establishing the ~76% reconstruction error in human memory, referenced in **PART I.C** as "the verifiable signature of a conscious, metabolic mind" - not a flaw but proof of active metabolism vs passive replay.
+  **CODEX Context:** Classic work establishing the ~76% reconstruction error in human memory, referenced in **PART I.G** as "the verifiable signature of a conscious, metabolic mind"—not a flaw but proof of active metabolism vs passive replay.

 ---

-### 3. Memory Reconstruction & Accuracy
+## 4. Memory Reconstruction & Accuracy

 * **Diamond, N. B., Armson, M. J., & Levine, B.** (2020).
   *The Truth Is Out There: Accuracy in recall of verifiable real-world events.* *Psychological Science, 31*(12), 1544–1556.